-16.3 Slave AP configuration
+16.3 AP configuration

-In this menu, you will find all of the settings that are required to manage the slave access points.
+In this menu, you will find all of the settings that are required to manage the access points.

-16.3.1 Slave Access Points
+16.3.1 Access Points

-In the Wireless LAN Controller->Slave AP configuration->Slave Access Points menu a list of all APs found with the wizard is displayed.
+In the Wireless LAN Controller-> AP configuration-> Access Points menu a list of all APs found with the wizard is displayed.

 You will see an entry with a parameter set for each access point (Location, Name, IP Address, LAN MAC Address, Channel, Search Channel, Status, Action).
-Choose whether the selected Access Pont is to be managed by the WLAN Controller by clicking the harrow button or the \checkmark button in the Action column.
+Choose whether the selected Access Pont is to be managed by the WLAN Controller by clicking the \checkmark button or the \checkmark button in the Action column.